alber70g/reless-js/README.md

 Now you can use Relessjs to create a store, call reducers "directly" and update the state in a unidirectional flow.

-With `Relessjs` we can give you exactly that, but with less files and **no constants**.
+With `Relessjs` we can give you exactly that, but with fewer files and **no constants**.
 Your reducer *is* your action.
 So you *call* your reducer, and watch the state change.

 ## Example without and with state in the reducer

 Let's give a simple example of a counter:
-- setCountToOne: call a reducer
+- `setCountToOne`: call a reducer
-- setCount: call a reducer with a payload
+- `setCount`: call a reducer with a payload
-- incrementCounter: call a reducer, and use the previous state
+- `incrementCounter`: call a reducer, and use the previous state

 The simplest form of the `reducer` is of type `payload => (state | (state => state))`.